Anthropology in Morocco

-Anthropology in Morocco is this article refers to the history, themes, and publications related to ethnography and fieldwork conducted in the country.
+Anthropology in Morocco is the history, themes, and publications of ethnography and fieldwork conducted in the country.

-Many scholars that conducted their fieldwork in Morocco and "published monographs that put the country in the center of anthropological debates on the nature of fieldwork (Dwyer 1982; Rabinow 1977), ethnographic writing (Crapanzano 1980; Munson 1984), and Islam (Eickelman 1976; Geertz 1968; Gellner 1981a)."
+Many scholars conducted their fieldwork in Morocco and "published monographs that put the country in the center of anthropological debates on the nature of fieldwork (Dwyer 1982; Rabinow 1977), ethnographic writing (Crapanzano 1980; Munson 1984), and Islam (Eickelman 1976; Geertz 1968; Gellner 1981a)."

 History

 Early writing about Moroccan culture came from travel memoirs of Europeans who went to Morocco on diplomatic or colonial or religious missions.

 Many anthropologists started their interest in Morocco through the US Peace Corps program.